 If permitted to continue in the doctoral program, the student, as described elsewhere in the catalog, will select a research advisor, form an advisory committee, and submit a program of study satisfying the following requirements.

-The program of study should have a minimum total of 72 semester credit hours of academic work, consisting of course work and dissertation work, beyond baccalaureate work, subject to the following:
+The program of study should have a minimum total of seventy two (72) Credit Hours of academic work, consisting of course work and dissertation work, beyond baccalaureate work, subject to the following:

-- The program of study should include a minimum of 42 semester credits of appropriate graduate level course work consisting of a minimum of 6 semester credits at the 7000-level and a maximum of 9 semester credits at the 5000-level, acceptable to the student's advisory committee.
-It should also include an additional 6 semester credits of either graduate level course work or research experience as per the policy of the student's major department.
+- The program of study should include a minimum of forty two (42) credit hours of appropriate graduate level course work consisting of a minimum of six (6) credit hours at the 7000-level and a maximum of 9 credit hours at the 5000-level, acceptable to the student's advisory committee.
+It should also include an additional 6 credit hours of either graduate level course work or research experience as per the policy of the student's major department.

 The other requirements, such as residency, grade point average, comprehensive exam, and dissertation are the same as those for students admitted with a master's degree, as described in the catalog.

 Each Ph.D. student's advisory committee will have a minimum of five (5) voting members with at least three members from the student's major department and at least one (1) member from outside the department.
-The College of Engineering's Associate Dean for Graduate Studies and Research will serve as an ex officio, nonvoting member.
-The student is responsible for identifying, in consultation with the departmental chairperson and Associate Dean, a faculty member who is willing to chair his/her advisory committee.
-In consultation with the chairperson of the committee, the student is responsible for identifying the other faculty members required/desired and determining if they are willing to serve.
+The College of Engineering's Associate Dean for Research and Innovation or his/her designee may serve as an ex officio, nonvoting member as deemed necessary by the Department.
+The student is responsible for identifying, in consultation with the departmental chairperson or Associate Dean, a faculty member who is willing to chair his/her advisory committee.
+The chairperson of the committee, and the student are responsible for identifying the other faculty members required/desired and determining if they are willing to serve.
 Advisory committee is permitted to have more than the minimum number required.
-Normally one faculty member will serve as the chair.
-If the proposed research work is interdisciplinary, or if the initial chair retires, experiences health problems, or for some other cannot continue to perform all of the duties of the chair, the student may request that a co-chair be appointed.
-The request should be made in writing to the Associate Vice President for Research and Graduate Studies, via the Departmental Chair and the Associate Dean of Engineering for Graduate Studies and Research.
-If a student is not able to identify a sufficient number and type of faculty who are suitable and willing to serve on his/her advisory committee, the student will be advised by the Associate Dean that he/she should either change his/her area of research interest to more closely match those of the available faculty or consider selecting another major.
+If necessary, the advisory committee maybe co-chaired.
+Changes in a Ph.D. advisory committee must adhere to all policies and procedures governing graduate study at the University.
 Failure to be able to form a committee is a cause for transfer to non-degree status.
-Further regulations concerning the membership, appointment, and responsibilities of the advisory committee are given in other sections of the catalog, including the sections on "Organization of the Graduate School" and "Degree Requirements."
+Further regulations concerning the membership, appointment, and responsibilities of the advisory committee are given in other sections of the catalog, including the sections on "Organization of the College of Graduate Studies" and "Degree Requirements."

 Program of Study

-Each proposed Program of Study must be approved by the student’s advisory committee, the departmental chairperson, the Associate Dean of Engineering for Graduate Studies and Research, and the Associate Vice President for Research and Graduate Studies.
-There will be a hold placed on a student’s registration if his/her Program of Study has not been filed in the Graduate School office by the time 15 semester hours have been earned.
+Each proposed Program of Study must be approved by the student’s advisory committee, the departmental chairperson, the Associate Dean of Engineering for Research and Innovation, and the Dean of College of Graduate Studies.
+There will be a hold placed on a student’s registration if his/her Program of Study has not been filed in the Graduate studies office by the time 15 credit hours have been earned.

 Comprehensive Examination and Admission to Candidacy

-The comprehensive examination will consist of a written part and the presentation and oral defense of the research proposal.
-The written examination will consist of several parts as appropriate to the engineering major discipline and the research area.
-This examination will be to test the student's breadth of knowledge in the discipline, depth of knowledge in selected areas, and the ability to integrate the knowledge acquired from several courses.
+The comprehensive examination will consist of a written part and an oral defense of the written research proposal.
+The written examination will consist of several parts as appropriate to the major discipline and the research area.
+This examination will test the student's breadth of knowledge in the discipline, depth of knowledge in selected areas, and the ability to integrate the knowledge acquired from several courses.
 This examination must be given after the student has completed at least eighty (80) percent of the coursework beyond the master's degree, as prescribed in the program of study.
 However, the written comprehensive examination should be completed before the end of the semester following completion of the coursework prescribed in the program of study.
 The extension of this deadline is possible with the appropriate justification.
-A student desiring an extension shall make a request in writing to the Associate Dean of Engineering for Graduate Studies and Research.
+A student desiring an extension shall make a request in writing to the Associate Dean of Engineering for Research and Innovation.
 The request must include justification and a schedule for completion.
 If the student is not satisfied with the decision of the Associate Dean, the decision may be appealed to the Engineering Graduate Committee, with the Dean of Engineering substituting for the Associate Dean as chair of the committee.